Alessandro De Tomaso was born in Argentina in 1928. His

 task of sorting-out the flaws Ford had failed to resolve and the challenge of

-centers.
-Pantera International, with Eveline Blanchett at the helm, played a
+service centers.
+Pantera International, with Eveline Blanchett at the helm,

 information.